 Our governing body is responsible for monitoring the way the school curriculum is implemented.
 Delegated governors for specific subjects liaise with the subject leader to monitor their identified actions and impact of these on the quality of learning, teaching and provision in the subject.
 Termly committee meetings take place so that governors can monitor and review the school curriculum.

-Our Curriculum Impact: The outcomes that pupils achieve as a result of the education they have received.
+Our Curriculum Impact: What are the outcomes that pupils achieve as a result of the education they have received?

 Our staff and governors work tirelessly to ensure our curriculum impact is significant for all children.